Mountains of Iran All across the Country

 The whole area of Iran can be divided into four parts: 1/2 mountains as one part, and 1/4 deserts and 1/4 fertile plains as the other part.
-There are two major ranges of mountains called the Alborz and the Zagros.
+There are two major ranges of Mountains of Iran called the Alborz and the Zagros.

-- The Alborz have been extended all the way from Azerbaijan to Afghanistan passing through the southern part of the Caspian Sea.
+- The Alborz has been extended all the way from Azerbaijan to Afghanistan passing through the southern part of the Caspian Sea.

 - The Zagros have covered a region from Azerbaijan to the west and SE of the country.

 These two ranges function as walls blocking meteorological phenomena from entering central Iran.
 In addition to these ranges, there are mountainous regions in central and eastern Iran.

 The Mountains of Iran at the North

 Arasbaran Mountains at the NW of Iran are located along the banks of a border river, Aras, with the highest peak called “Neshan Kuh” 3700 m above sea level (ASL).

 - Sahand Mountains are located at the NW of Iran with the highest peak 3710 m ASL.

 - Sabalan Mountains are located in NW Iran with the highest peak 4811 m ASL.

 - Talesh Mountains are located in the south of the Caspian Sea with their highest peak called “Aq Dagh”, 3200 m ASL.